Shared engine

 - Submit —

-POST /runswith a DOT workflow source.
+POST /api/v1/runswith a Graphviz workflow source.
 The run is created with statusQueuedand the response returns immediately with the run ID. - Schedule — A background scheduler promotes queued runs to

 Runningin FIFO order, up to the concurrency limit. - Execute — The engine walks the graph, streaming events to all subscribers.